PlanterApp/planter_docs/content/en/docs/300_plant-information/301_how-to-grow/index.md

 General planting and care information.
 Many of the **Quick Info** cards display additional details when selected:<br /><br />
 {{< screenshot Carrots-quick-info.jpg "Screenshot of carrots Quick Info cards" >}}<br /><br />

 - **Spacing:** how many plants fit within a square foot.
-The plant spacing per square foot can be customized by tapping on this card
+The plant spacing per square foot can be customized by tapping on this card.

-- **Depth:** how deep to plant the seeds.
-For plants that are not recommended to be grown from seed, the Depth card does not appear
+- **Depth:** how deep to plant the seeds (not transplants).
+For plants that aren't typically grown from seed, the Depth card does not appear.

 - **Sun:** whether the plant prefers a **Full Sun** location (6 or more hours of sunlight per day), a **Part Sun** location (4-6 hours of sunlight per day), a **Full-Part Sun** location (4 or more hours of sunlight per day) or a location in the **Shade** (less than 4 hours of sunlight per day)

 - **Water:** how much water the plant needs in total per week.
-Some of this may come from rainfall, the rest should come from watering.
-If the plant does not typically need watering once it matures, the Water card will not appear
+This can come from rainfall or supplemental watering.
+If the plant doesn't typically need watering once it matures, the **Water** card won't appear.

-- **Season:** whether the plant is a **Warm** season crop that grows best when daytime temperatures are above 70°F (21°C), a **Cool** season crop that stops producing when daytime temperatures reach 80°F (27°C), or a **Perennial** that comes back on its own each year, so long as it is hardy enough to withstand local winter conditions
+- **Season:** whether the plant is a **Warm** season crop that grows best when daytime temperatures are above 70°F (21°C), a **Cool** season crop that stops producing when daytime temperatures reach 80°F (27°C), or a **Perennial** that comes back each year, so long as it's hardy enough to withstand the local winter conditions

 - **Frost:** whether the plant is **Tolerant** of hard frosts with air temperatures are below 28°F (-2°C), **Semi-Tolerant** of light frosts with air temperatures are between 28°F and 32°F (-2°C and 0°C), or **Not Tolerant** of frost where any frost might kill the plant